unoplatform/Uno.Samples/README.md

 [Browse source](https://github.com/unoplatform/Uno.Samples/tree/master/reference/Commerce)

-### SimpleCalculator App
+### SimpleCalc App

-The SimpleCalculator App is a sample application that is designed to perform basic arithmetic operations.
+The SimpleCalc App is a sample application that is designed to perform basic arithmetic operations.
 The app was built using the four variants of the [Simple Calc workshop](https://aka.platform.uno/simplecalc-workshop), combining markup language (XAML or C# Markup) and presentation framework (MVVM or MVUX).

 [Browse source](https://github.com/unoplatform/Uno.Samples/tree/master/reference/SimpleCalc)